Chris-Nathaniel/minipos/README.md

 #### Video Demo:

 ## Description
-Minipos is a standalone simple Point of Sale (POS) system designed for small cafes and restaurants.
+Minipos is a standalone, simple Point of Sale (POS) system designed for small cafes and restaurants.
 This project was developed as my final submission for CS50x - Introduction to Computer Science.
 The goal of Minipos is to provide an easy-to-use, lightweight, and functional POS system that helps small business owners manage orders, track sales, and streamline their daily operations.

-The app was developed using VisualStudio Code and was completed in Jakarta, Indonesia.
+The app was developed using Visual Studio Code and was completed in Jakarta, Indonesia.

 ## Designs
+There are three key aspects I considered while designing Minipos:

+- Local Operation – The app runs on a single machine and does not require constant public access.
+- Easy Installation – Users should not need to write any code, manage dependencies, or set up environments manually.
+- Public URL for Integrations – The system should allow limited external access when needed.

-There are three things my app requires, my app runs on a single machine and doesn't require constant public access, Easy installation the user should not know write any code to run my app, dealing with dependencies and envs, Lastly a public url for integrations.
-With that in my i came up with these solution, batch script to help me run my python app from the desktop and help me with managing dependencies.
-This may not be the best approach of installing a standalone application but this is the solution that i had came up with at that time and most familiar with it.
-Ngrok provided me with a static public url that helps me expose my local app to the public for a limited time period untill my app closes.
+To address these requirements, I created a batch script to help users run the Python app from their desktop while managing dependencies.
+While this may not be the best approach for installing a standalone application, it was the most practical solution I was familiar with at the time.
+Additionally, I used Ngrok to provide a temporary static public URL, allowing limited external access until the app is closed.

-This app are built with a one user and one database in mind which means that only one user can registered to the app.
-I was debating whether pre registering an account or put a mock data inside or make a completely empty database submission However in this cs50 codespace for this demo i have created a pre-made database to help run the app without having to run installation.bat files.
+This app is designed with a single user and a single database in mind, meaning only one user can be registered.
+For this CS50 project, I have created a pre-registered account with mock data:

+- username: admin
+- password: 1234

 ## Getting Started - Installation
 1. Download the app to your local file